With the help of the "Contact Form" element, you can give your visitors an easy way to contact you.

 Clicking on the “Generate Form” button will show the changes directly in the editor, applied to the “Contact Form” element.

-After you set the proper connection, whether that's via API or and HTML code one, the next step is to set up the fields of the form.
+After you set the proper connection, whether that's via API or HTML code, the next step is to set up the fields of the form.
 Depending on the "Contact Form" template that you've chosen, you will have some form fields already set here:

 Add a new field